 Entering into a lease for a commercial space carries high stakes for all parties involved.
 As terms and conditions of a lease must be well negotiated and documented accurately, it is essential to have a real estate attorney involved to ensure that all steps throughout the leasing process are completed successfully and efficiently.

-Here’s Ron Nelson, Senior Real Estate Counsel at DLC, sharing his tips on the leasing process.
+Our Real Estate Counsel Team at DLC, share tips on the leasing process.

 What is the value of hiring a real estate attorney?

 Real Estate is a specialized area of the law with a unique set of legal requirements for buying, selling or leasing of property.
 Most attorneys can provide some basic real estate support for their clients.
 However, commercial real estate deals can be complicated, expensive and involve a high amount of risk.
 Most attorneys are not involved in commercial real estate transactions on a regular basis, so hiring someone well versed in real estate law can help tenants avoid costly mistakes and save time.
 This is especially true when the relationship set by a lease may last 10 years, 20 years or even longer.

 What can be expected from the leasing process?